metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Deathly Parlay

 Powerful undead entities stand beside you and attempt to repel other undead forces.
-When your health reaches lower than your constitution modifier, each undead that can see or hear you within 30 feet of you must make a Charisma saving throw.
+When your health reaches lower than your constitution modifier, each undead that can see or hear you within 30 feet of you must make a Charisma saving throw using your spell save DC.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you. lt also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.